Use Google Books for:

 Searching Google Books works in the same way as regular Google.
-Detailed information about searching and tools to use can be found in the help section.
-You will also find the advanced search option here.
+Detailed information about searching and tools to use can be found in the the help section at support.google.com.
+You will also find the the advanced search option at books.google.com.

 Please note that most books will not be fully available or that they might not have the part you are looking for.

 How to borrow a book via Google Books

 Find 'Get this book in print' on the homepage and if available click on the link 'Find in a library'.
 You will be directed to WorldCat where you can see if the book is available at Utrecht University Library or any other library worldwide.